 Like many of you, we find a lot of the discussion a bit tired (Innovate!
 Connect!!), but also important due to the variety of experience levels in education.
 While somewhere approaching 80% of our audience has taught 8 years or more, that means there’s another 20% that may be new to all of this, which make put a 2000 word manifesto on the topic a bit of overkill.

-She calls it something else, but either way you slice it, it explores the same topic we’ve looked at before–and will look at again.
-What does it mean to be a “21st century teacher?”
-What makes this one valuable–in lieu of the handful of typos we found–is that it offers some fairly concrete strategies and actions that can help realize the (possibly cliche) idea of being a 21st century teacher.
+This graphic explores the same topic we’ve looked at before–and will undoubtedly look at again: What does it mean to be a ‘21st-century teacher?’
+What makes this one valuable–in lieu of the handful of typos we found–is that it offers some fairly concrete strategies and actions that can help realize the (possibly cliche?) idea of being a 21st-century teacher.